 The purpose of testing is to align your course grade with your level of learning, based on your mastery of comprehensive topics.
 The purpose of COs is to allow you to demonstrate your higher-level skills of applying and analyzing, requiring you to go beyond memorization of facts and processes and transfer your understanding of essential course concepts to new scenarios.
-The COs are all related to the Course Content & Learning Outcomes on the first page of this syllabus.
+The COs are all related to the Course Content & Learning Outcomes earlier in this syllabus.
 A list of COs will be updated for each unit as we progress through the material.
-COs will be scored as Mastered or Not Mastered.
+COs will be scored as Mastered or Not Mastered for each test.
 A score of Mastered is earned for correctness and completeness of the problem(s).
-Note that the standards for earning Mastery will be high: there is no partial credit, but you will learn the standards from the examples for class activities.
-Each round of testing on COs will be followed by an opportunity to resubmit work to earn a score of Proficient for an CO that was Not Mastered in the first testing opportunity.
-Resubmissions for Proficiency may also earn reattempts of COs.
-Reattempts may take place in later rounds of testing.
-Note that your grade will not count both Mastery and Proficiency for the same item; a CO that is scored Proficient and then is subsequently Mastered on a reattempt will count only as being Mastered.
-Rounds of testing are scheduled for 9/12, 10/3, 10/24, 11/14, 12/5 with an additional round scheduled during the final exam period.
-Specific CO lists and timing will be announced at least one week in advance.
+Note that the standards for earning Mastery will be high: by definition, there is no partial credit, but you will learn the standards from the examples for class activities.
+Each round of testing on COs will be followed by an opportunity to resubmit work to earn a score of Proficient for a CO that was Not Mastered in the first testing opportunity.
+Resubmissions for Proficiency will also earn reattempts of COs.
+Reattempts will take place in a later round of testing, and resubmissions for Proficiency are not available following reattempts.
+Note that your grade will not count both Mastery and Proficiency for the same item; a CO that is scored Proficient and then is subsequently Mastered on a re-attempt is counted in the Mastery total.
+Tentative test dates are Sept.
+6, Sept.
+13, Oct.
+4, Oct.
+25, Nov.
+15, and Dec.
+6, with an additional round scheduled during the final exam period.
+Specific CO dates and timing will be announced as we proceed through the course material.
 All procedures, allowed resources, and requirements will be posted before each round of testing.
 Refer to the Universal Absence Accommodation Policy for missed tests.